cytomining/pycytominer/CONTRIBUTING.md

 # Contributing to Pycytominer

-First of all, thank you for contributing to Pycytominer! :tada: :100:
+First of all, thank you for contributing to Pycytominer! 🎉 💯

 This document contains guidelines on how to most effectively contribute to the Pycytominer codebase.